Tying the historical knot

 When the old station had to make way for the new building opened in 1906, the magnificent waiting room was preserved.
 It was given a permanent place in the new building of the Transport Museum, which was opened in 1925.

 Tel.: 0911 219 5656

 Tie the knot with up to 35 guests

 Those wishing to get married can register for a marriage at the DB Museum via the Nuremberg City Registry Office.
 Reservations can be made at the cash desk of the city hall, Hauptmarkt 18, 4th floor, room 401.
 The marriage ceremony at the DB Museum costs an additional 350 euros and takes place every half hour from 10 am to 1:30 pm.

-As things stand, all wedding ceremonies will take place in 2021.
+As things stand, all wedding ceremonies will take place.
 However, due to Corona restrictions, there may be changes to the permitted number of guests.

 For up-to-date information, please visit the website of the registry office: https://www.nuernberg.de/internet/standesamt